 Holders of our Class A common stock are entitled to one vote for each share held on all matters submitted to a vote of stockholders, holders of our Class B common stock are entitled to ten votes for each share held, and holders of our Class C common stock are not entitled to vote on any matter that is submitted to a vote of stockholders, except as otherwise required by law.
 The holders of our Class A common stock and Class B common stock vote together as a single class, unless otherwise required by law.
-Under our amended and restated certificate of incorporation, approval of the holders of a majority of the Class B common stock is required to increase the number of authorized shares of our Class C common stock to vote separately as a single class in the following circumstances:
+Under our amended and restated certificate of incorporation, approval of the holders of a majority of the Class B common stock is required to increase the number of authorized shares of our Class B common stock.
+In addition, Delaware law could require either holders of our Class A common stock, our Class B common stock to vote separately as a single class in the following circumstances: